rotexsoft/leanorm/docs/getting-started.md

 > **NOTE:** You cannot eager-load related data when **fetchCol**, **fetchPairs** or **fetchValue** is called on any instance of **\LeanOrm\Model** or its sub-classes.

+> See [Fetching Nested Related Data](./more-about-collections.md#fetching-nested-related-data) for examples of how to load data related to fetched related data.

 ```php
 <?php